lucasfurno/docs_en/edge-functions/debug/index.md

 **Domains:** in case you wish to specify which domains, select them on the displayed boxes.
 **Sampling:** the definition of % of data that will be transmitted.
 You can only change this value when selecting All Domains in the Options field. *

-**This option will appear if you have more than one domain set up.*
+**This option will appear only if you have more than one domain set up.*

 **Destination**